NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/octane.md

 or components?

-We'll come back to these later, but when Octane was released, ergonomic modifiers in user-land were not yet available.
+We'll come back to these later, and yesterday, you may have seen something in the Keynote about why they may be coming later in this presentation.

-Of course, we have a library to help out now, but anyway, -- keep the concept of modifiers in the back of your head.

 For components, I am going to propose that those are not primitives at all.

-_stand by_.
+But first...

 -->